xipki/xipki/assemblies/xipki-gateway/README.md

-Deployment in Tomcat 8 and 9
+Deployment in Tomcat 8 and 9 (does not work in Tomcat 10+)
 ----
 1. Copy (and overwrite if files already exist) the sub-folders `bin`, `webapps`, `xipki` and `lib ` to the tomcat root folder `${CATALINA_HOME}`.